hjy0608/hjy0608.github.io/index.markdown

 ---
 ## Teaching Development
 - **Teaching assistant at Department of Geographical Sciences.
 2015 – 2017.**
-    - Master of Science in Geospatial Information Sciences courses: Spatial Analysis, Spatial Statistics, GIS and Spatial Modeling, Web Programming, Mobile GIS, Advanced Remote Sensing using LiDAR.
+    - Master of Science in Geospatial Information Sciences courses
+        - Spatial Analysis, Spatial Statistics, GIS and Spatial Modeling, Web Programming, Mobile GIS, Advanced Remote Sensing using LiDAR
+    - Undergraduate courses
-    - Undergraduate courses: Introduction to Remote Sensing, Introduction to Computer Programming for GIS.
+        - Introduction to Remote Sensing, Introduction to Computer Programming for GIS

 - **University Teaching and Learning Program (UTLP) Associate Level Certification** at University of Maryland.
-2019/05.
+2019.